MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/financial/LedgerAccountCombinations.md

 [![Added advanced rule structure to rule](./media/AddedAdvancedRuleStructureToRule.png)](./media/AddedAdvancedRuleStructureToRule.png)

-The storage of this data uses some of the same tables as the storage of the account structures (see the previous post).
+The storage of this data uses some of the same tables as the storage of the account structures (see [part 3](#part-3-structures-and-constraints)).
 The DimensionRule, DimensionRuleAppliedHierarchy, and DimensionRuleCriteria tables hold the data that is specific to the definition of the rule.
 They also hold the link to the definition of the rule structures.
 The remaining tables are shared with the account structure definition.

 [![Query results for the combined structure, rule, and all constraints](./media/CombinesStructureRuleandAllConstraintsSQL.png)](./media/CombinesStructureRuleandAllConstraintsSQL.png)

 ## Part 5: Ledger dimensions

-This part of the topic covers the "LedgerDimensions" region that is highlighted in yellow in the following illustration.
+This part of the topic covers the "Ledger Dimensions" region that is highlighted in yellow in the following illustration.

 [![Ledger dimension storage in framework](./media/LedgerDimensionStorageInFramework.png)](./media/LedgerDimensionStorageInFramework.png)